wsydney76/craft4-ddev-starter/README.md

 * Features: Lists some features with icon, header, text
 * Team: List of team members.
 Uses the 'person' section
 * Testimonial: A single testimonial.
 Uses the 'person' section.
-* Cards: Shows entries in a cards layout with custom criteria, e.g. a 'Latest News' section.
+* Cards: Shows entries in a cards layout with custom criteria, e.g. a 'Latest Articles' section.
 * Two colomns with image: Column layout with and image and the default content builder.
 * FAQs: An accordion component with questions and, hopefully, answers.